Akahara/ShadersWorkspace/README.md

 ## Build instructions:

-Install dependencies using Maven, [`fr.wonder.commons(.systems)`](https://github.com/Akahara/fr.wonder.commons.systems) are not avaible on maven and must be included from `/lib`
+Install dependencies using Maven, [`fr.wonder.commons(.systems)`](https://github.com/Akahara/fr.wonder.commons.systems) are not avaible on maven and must be included from `/lib` or built from source.